How do updated COVID-19 travel requirements impact North Country schools?

 WATERTOWN, N.Y.
-(WWTI) — Recently new COVID-19 travel requirements were added in New York State, but how does this impact North Country schools?
-On the first of November, New York State Governor Andrew Cuomo announced new guidelines for all out-of-state travelers.
+(WWTI) — Recently, new COVID-19 travel requirements were added in New York, but how does this impact North Country schools?
+On November 1, Gov. Andrew Cuomo announced new guidelines for all out-of-state travelers.

 The guidelines allow travelers to “test out” of the mandatory 14-day quarantine, however COVID-19 testing requirements were enacted.

-- Be tested for COVID-19 within 3 days of departure from outside states
+- Be tested for COVID-19 within three days of departure from outside states

 - Complete travel form upon arrival in New York and quarantine for three days